datatrail-jhu/10_dsjob/scripts/03_website_script.md

 Once these changes are saved, the preview of your website should have your image on it!

 With the basic information for our website edited and a picture of ourselves now visible on the preview, it's time to edit all our contact information.
 To do this, we'll continue to make edits within the params.toml file.
 Update the email address to include your email address but remove the phone and address information, leaving just the empty quotation marks.
 Similarly, set office hours = "" and appointment_url = "".
-Finally, within the contact_links, comment out all the lines so taht they are not displayed.
+Finally, within the contact_links, comment out all the lines so that they are not displayed.
 If you change your mind in the future and want any of this information displayed in your contact section, you can uncomment any of these lines and update the links to your pages.

 By editing this text, the Contact section of your website will only display a form by which someone can email you to contact you.
 This is sufficient for now, but you can add additional information in the future, should you need to.
 Once these changes are saved, your preview will be edited and you can see what your Contact page looks like.
 On this preview, you see that there are currently six tabs at the top of the preview.
 However, we won't need all of those tabs.
 We're going to pare down these tabs to only include the most important information.
 But, in the future, should you want to add any of these back in, you'll know how to do so.

 To start customizing these tabs, we'll want to be sure that your most up-to-date resume is available on your website!
 To get started on this, you'll need to upload your resume into the cloud/project/static directory.
 Here, our resume is saved as resume.pdf.

 Now, we're ready to start tweaking the tabs available on our website!
 To do this, we'll still be making edits to a file we haven't yet worked with.
 Open cloud/project/config/_default/menus.toml.
 Navigate to the portion of the file shown here.
 Comment out the four lines related to "Publications" and the four lines related to "Tutorials".
-This will remove thiese links from the top of your website.
+This will remove these links from the top of your website.
 The lines you should delete are highlighted here:

 Then, make the following changes you see specified here.